Mykola-Ts/movie-scope/README.md

 ## 📝 About the Project

-This project is a responsive two-page web application developed as a movie discovery platform.
+This project is a responsive multi-page web application developed as a movie discovery platform.
 It allows users to browse popular movies, search for specific titles, and explore detailed information about each film in a clean and intuitive interface.
 The application provides a convenient way to discover new